Deep Kronecker neural networks: A general framework for neural networks with adaptive activation functions: Computational Examples

 The scaling factor $n$ plays an important role in terms of convergence of the network training process.
 There is no rule of thumb for choosing the value of scaling factor, which basically depends on the specific problem.
 Our numerical experiments show that for regression problems like function approximation and inferring the solution of PDEs, values of $ n \geq 1$ can accelerate the convergence, but larger values of $n$ can make the optimization algorithm sensitive.
-In this work, we choose $n=10$ for all the regression problems, unless otherwise specified.
 The scaling factor defined with the trainable parameters are initialized in such a way that the initial activation of Rowdy-Net is the same as the corresponding standard activation function.
 For more details on the scaling factor, see Jagtap et al. \cite{jagtap2019adaptive, jagtap2020locally}.

-In this section, we shall demonstrate the efficiency of the Rowdy-Net (the Kronecker network with Rowdy activation function) by comparing the performance of the fixed (standard), layer-wise locally adaptive (L-LAAF) and Rowdy activation functions by solving various regression and classification test cases.
-For convenience, we clearly mention the fixed (f) and the trainable (t) parameters with initialization in the three types of activation functions namely,
+In this section, we shall demonstrate the efficiency of the Rowdy-Net by comparing its performance with the fixed (standard), and layer-wise locally adaptive (L-LAAF) for various regression and classification test cases.
+For convenience, we clearly mention the fixed (f) and the trainable (t) parameters with their respective initialization for all three types of activation functions, namely,

+for all $l$.
 Note that with this initialization, the initial activation functions for L-LAAF as well as Rowdy-Net in each hidden-layer are the same as the fixed activation function.
 Moreover, the multiplication of scaling factor $n$ in \eqref{def:Rowdy} with any trainable parameter, say, $\omega_1^l$, the initialization is done such that $n\omega_1^l = 1, \forall n$.

+It is important to note that the KNNs used in our experiments are the modifications of the widely used neural network models such as FNNs and CNNs.
+Accordingly, the plots for the fixed activation function (fixed AF) are the results of these widely used neural network models.
+For example, Figures \ref{fig:new:1} and \ref{fig:new:2} compare the FNN vs the KNN, as the base architecture is FNN and thus the fixed AF results are those of the FNN.
+Similarly, Figure \ref{fig:new:3} compares the LeNet (a widely used CNN) and the KNN, and Figure \ref{fig:new:4} compares the ResNet with convolutions (another widely used CNN) and the KNN.